-8.2 Descriptor Box
+9.2 Descriptor Box

-For the setup of channels, zoom traces, math, ref, memory traces, timebase, and trigger, there are dialog boxes at the bottom of the display.
+For the setup of channels, math, ref, timebase, and trigger, there are dialog boxes at the bottom of the display.
 For the introduction of the descriptor box, see sections "Channel Descriptor Box" and "Timebase and Trigger Descriptor Box".

-For the example above, click the trigger descriptor box and the trigger setup dialog box will be activated.
+For the example above, touch the trigger descriptor box and the trigger setup dialog box will be activated.